 Social engineering attacks are designed to take advantage of a user's possible lapse in decision-making.
 Be aware and never provide sensitive or personal information through email or unknown websites, or over the phone.
 Remember, phishing emails are designed to appear legitimate.

 The best protection is awareness and education.
-Don’t open attachments or click links in unsolicited emails, even if the emails came from a recognized source.
+Don’t open attachments or links in unsolicited emails, even if the emails came from a recognized source.
 If the email is unexpected, be wary about opening the attachment and verify the URL.

 Here are several telltale signs of a phishing scam:

-There is a request for personal information such as social security numbers or bank or financial information.
+There's a request for personal information such as social security numbers or bank or financial information.
 Official communications won't generally request personal information from you in the form of an email.

-Items in the email address will be changed so that it is similar enough to a legitimate email address but has added numbers or changed letters.
+Items in the email address will be changed so that it is similar enough to a legitimate email address, but has added numbers or changed letters.